spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-cms.md

 ### Database migration

-To start Database migration, run the following commands:
+To start the database migration, run the following commands:

 * `vendor/bin/console propel:diff`, manual review is necessary for the generated migration file.
 * `vendor/bin/console propel:migrate`